-This blog is one in a series aimed to help you book a comedian for your bar, restaurant, corporate event, or bris.
+This blog is part of a series aimed to help you book a comedian for your bar, restaurant, corporate event, or bris.
 Here, we figure out if comedy isn’t for you.

 I turn many of them down.